kajal98/rest-apis/README.md

 # Rest APIs for User CRUD operation

-1. Clone the repo by **git clone https://github.com/kajal98/rest-apis.git**.
+1. Clone the repo by **git clone https://github.com/kajal98/rest-apis.git**
 2. Install the composer by **composer install** command.
-3. Set env variables
+3. Set env variables (Must set mail configurations)
 4. Start the server by **php artisan serve** command.

 ## Packages used in it :